Detectify's MCP server — secure, integrated AI for your workflows.

 Subdomain takeover

 Subdomain takeover happens when an attacker gains control over a subdomain of a target.
-This can be done when a subdomain is pointing to a third-party provider that is no longer in use - seeing that an attacker can register another non-existing domain name on the third-party service and hijack the subdomain.
+This can be done when a subdomain is pointing to a third-party provider that is no longer in use - seeing that, an attacker can register another non-existing domain name on the third-party service and hijack the subdomain.

-Subdomains are not limited to the attack surface an organization has direct control of, such as internal domains and apps you build, but can also include external attackable points.
+but can also include external attackable points.
 A subdomain takeover can be particularly problematic because subdomains aren’t always closely guarded assets, which means they can go undetected for some time.

 Hostile subdomain takeover is a term coined by Detectify Security Researchers whereby an attacker registers and claims ownership of a subdomain that has been forgotten or abandoned by the original site owner.
 The following graphic demonstrates a likely scenario of how this can happen: